Claudia Winkleman: Charity

 In 2007, Winkleman answered telephones at the BT Tower for the Disasters Emergency Committee in response to a humanitarian crisis in Darfur.
 In May 2007, she helped relaunch The National Missing Persons Campaign, and also supported a Christmas campaign by the charity Refuge, which aimed to stop domestic violence.

 On 18 March 2011, Winkleman was one of the presenters of BBC's Comic Relief.

 In 2012, Winkleman was one of the judges and the host of the FilmNation shorts at the British Film Institute, which, as part of the Cultural Olympiad for the 2012 Summer Olympics, encouraged people aged 14–25 to get involved in filmmaking.

 In March 2025, Winkleman was appointed a trustee of the British Museum.
 She said of the appointment: "I am deeply honoured to join the Museum's Board of Trustees and hope that I can in some small way help it to continue its mission to curate, conserve and explain our history for the benefit and education of all."

+In April 2026, Winkleman emphasised the importance of supporting teachers, educators and curriculum resources, as well as addressing antisemitism, while taking part in a fundraising event for the Lira Winston Fellowship at St John’s Wood Synagogue.
+In the 2020s, she discussed the rise in antisemitism in the context of the Israel–Gaza war and the 7 October attacks, which were followed by a sharp increase in antisemitic incidents in the UK.
+Winkleman had previously been among a number of Jewish television presenters targeted in connection with a Sunday Times incident.

 Personal life

 In June 2000, Winkleman married film producer Kris Thykier at Marylebone Town Hall.
-They have three children together.
+They live in Connaught Square, Westminster and have two sons (born 2003 and 2011) and a daughter (born 2006).

 On 31 October 2014, Winkleman's eight-year-old daughter was taken to hospital after being seriously injured when her Halloween costume caught fire.
 Winkleman stated that the costume had brushed against a lit candle in a pumpkin.
 The incident prompted the UK government to tighten the flame retardant standards of Halloween costumes.

 Winkleman was born with severe myopia and has undergone multiple surgeries on her eyes.

 Her half-sister, Sophie, married into the British royal family when she became the wife of Lord Frederick Windsor, the son of Prince and Princess Michael of Kent.